Wowiee3/SunwayCTF-challs/lostmemories/README.md

 ## Lost Memories 1
-What was the time on the system when the memory was captured?
-Format: sunctf{YYYY-MM-DD_hh:mm:ss}

-sunctf{2024-06-16_05:04:11}
+The victim accidentally downloaded and ran a malware which spawned a malicious process in the system.
+What was the malicious process called and what was its process ID and parent process ID?
+Format: sunctf{name_PID_PPID}

+Flag: `sunctf{inject0r.exe_1832_8164}`

 ## Lost Memories 2
-What was the local IP address of the machine?

-sunctf{192.168.111.131}
+The malicious process spawned a child process to inject the flag within it.
+Retrieve this flag from the process.

+Flag: `sunctf{v0latility_is_l0v3}`

 ## Lost Memories 3
-The victim accidentally downloaded and ran a malicious executable.
-What was the malicious process called and what was its process ID and parent process ID?
-Format: sunctf{FullName_PID_PPID}

-sunctf{inject0r.exe_1832_8164}
+What is the password of the system user?

+Flag: `sunctf{love_sunway}`

 ## Lost Memories 4
-The malicious process also spawned a child process and placed a flag within it.
-Try to retrieve this flag.

-sunctf{v0latility_is_l0v3}
+The victim mentioned that he kept his study notes somewhere in the machine.
+Can you help retrieve the study notes and analyze it to make sure it is safe.

+Flag: `sunctf{vba_macros_are_dangerous}`

 ## Lost Memories 5
-What is the password of the system user?

-sunctf{love_sunway}

-## Lost Memories 6
-The victim mentioned that he kept his study notes somewhere in the machine.
-Can you retrieve his study notes and analyze it to make sure it is safe?

-sunctf{vba_macros_are_dangerous}

-## Lost Memories 7
-The victim also mentioned that he loved painting using his PC and might have drew a flag on it.
-PS: this is just a bonus question, please try other categories and challenges first before attempting this as heavy trial-and-error will be required.
+The victim also mentioned that he loved painting using his PC and might have drew a flag on it. **PS: this is just a bonus question, please attempt other challenges first before attempting this as heavy trial-and-error will be required.**

-sunctf{GIMP_BONUS!}
+Flag: `sunctf{GIMP_BONUS!}`